External Hiring vs. Internal Recruitment: How Companies are Doubling Down on Upskilling Employees

 Power to the Learner: Why Give Your Employees Control over Their Learning

 When you need to learn how to bake cookies for a family reunion, you usually don’t sign up for courses in culinary school, right?
 You google a two-three minute video on YouTube, follow easy steps, spending an hour or so cooking–and voila!
 Everything is ready.
 You had a difficult task—you found a quick solution.
+This is the world of self-directed learning.

 The same goes for corporate training.
 L&D professionals do their best to modernize and facilitate employee training by tapping into learning platforms that offer similar experiences people usually have on the web.
 In other words, they make training easily accessible, interactive, bite-sized, social, and, most importantly, personalized.
 The point is that it’s not enough anymore.
 In fact, catering to all of your employees’ needs actually means giving them control over their learning.
 Because who knows employees’ needs better than they themselves?
 That’s where self-directed learning can work in your favor.